Online Survey Research

-If the researcher decides to use Opinio software for his survey, the use of that software will be permitted.
+If the researcher conducting exempt work with human subjects decised to use Qualtrics software for their survey, the use of that software will be permitted.
 The IRB would still have to approve the protocol or confirm it is exempt before any research activities involving the participants begin.
-Upon approval of the application by the IRB, the researcher will be given a letter of approval, which can be taken to the Academic Technology Services office in ITS and request an appointment for setting up an Opinio account with which to begin survey construction (if it has not already begun, please refer to submission flowchart).
+Upon approval of the application by the IRB, the researcher will be given a letter of approval, which can be taken to the Academic Technology Services office in ITS and request an appointment for setting up an Qualtrics account with which to begin survey construction (if it has not already begun, please refer to submission flowchart).

 Greater than Minimal Risk Surveys

-If a survey is determined to be greater than minimal risk by the IRB, the researcher will be required to use Opinio or Snap Survey Software.
+If a survey is determined to be greater than minimal risk by the IRB, the researcher will be required to use Qualtrics Software.
 The researcher, upon approval of the protocol by the IRB, then, as mentioned above, sets up an account with ITS to construct the survey (if it has not already been done).
 Please consult with the IRB Application Process Flow Diagram for information on the various pathways of submission of applications to the IRB.